by John Salt - Last updated November 2023

-Tool questions related to RC soldering equipment are some of the most common I get.
-Everything from what equipment I use, to purchasing advice for beginners on a budget; to specifics such as why is Wattage important, what type of tip technology is best, type of solder to use, importance of flux, temperature, tip shapes, etc...
+Tool and "how to" questions related to RC soldering are some of the most common I get.
+Everything from what equipment I use and recommend, to purchasing advice for beginners on a budget.

 If you have such questions, I hope this page will help you gain the knowledge and confidence to give soldering a try; and most importantly, have fun while soldering and become proficient at it.